pfragkiad/ParserTests/README.md

 ```

 The `appsettings.json` file should exist in the same folder with the executable, so be sure that the file is set to be copied to the output directory.
-For example, inside the project file the following should be included.
+For example, inside the project file, the following block should be included:

 ```xml
 <ItemGroup>